Mirha-Soleil Ross: Yapping Out Loud

 Ross produced a one-woman show, Yapping Out Loud: Contagious Thoughts from an Unrepentant Whore, based on her sex work and activism, at the 2002 Mayworks Festival of Working People and the Arts and in 2004 at the Buddies in Bad Times Theatre.
+She also performed it at the National Transgender Theatre Festival in New York.
 The show intended to educate audiences about issues facing sex workers and refute stereotypes contributing to violence against them.
 Yapping Out Loud also incorporated Ross' animal-rights activism with comparisons between oppression faced by sex workers and coyotes, inspired by the American sex-worker organization COYOTE.
-In 2001 and 2002, she performed The Pregnancy Project, a 9-month piece where she appeared in public with a prosthetic belly to spark conversations about gender, motherhood and the possibility of womb transplants for transsexuals.
+COYOTE, standing for Call Off Your Old Tired Ethics, was one of the first advocacy organizations for sex workers rights.
+Ross had worked as a sex worker for over a decade before creating the show.